-\Note: that this table factors in an additional 4 stations based on approved Certificate of Needs.
+^{}Note: that this table factors in an additional 4 stations based on approved Certificate of Needs.
 Two in BMA Kings Mountain and two in FMC Belmont.

-As shown in the table above, based on data from the most recent ESRD Data Collection Forms, all four of the Gaston County dialysis facilities are operating above 80% utilization (3.2 patients per station).
+As shown in the table above, all four of the Gaston County dialysis facilities are operating above 80% utilization (3.2 patients per station).

-In Section N, page 64, the applicant discusses how any enhanced competition in the service area will promote the cost-effectiveness, quality and access to the proposed services.
+In Section N, page 58, the applicant discusses how any enhanced competition in the service area will promote the cost-effectiveness, quality and access to the proposed services.
 The applicant states:

 "BMA does not expect this proposal to have effect on the competitive climate in Gaston County.
 At the present time, BMA is the only provider of dialysis services in Gaston County.
 BMA does not project to serve dialysis patients currently being served by another provider.
-The projected patient population for the BMA Kings Mountain facility begins with patients currently served by BMA, and a growth of that patient population at a rate of 8.0%, which is far less than the facility census increased in 2015."
+The projected patient population for the FMC Belmont facility begins with patients currently served by BMA, and a growth of that patient population consistent with the Gaston County five year average annual change rate of 3.5% as published within the January 2016 SDR."